Financial Aid Programs

 Federal Pell Grant: The Federal Pell Grant program provides a foundation of assistance to which other forms of aid may be added.
 Eligibility for the Federal Pell Grant Program is determined by a standard need-analysis formula that is revised and approved every year by the federal government.
-Student must be enrolled in an undergraduate program and may not already have a bachelor’s or professional degree.
+The student must be enrolled in an undergraduate program and may not already have a bachelor’s or professional degree.
 Unlike loans, grants do not have to be paid back.
-The maximum Federal Pell Grant for 2018-2019 is $6,095 per academic year.
+The maximum Federal Pell Grant for 2019-2020 is $6,195 per academic year.
+In certain situations, an eligible student can receive up to 150 percent of the maximum annual Federal Pell grant amount for an award year.
 A student can receive a Federal Pell Grant for no more than 12 semesters or the equivalent.

 Federal Iraq and Afghanistan Service Grant: The Federal Iraq and Afghanistan Service Grant is offered to students who are not eligible for a Federal Pell Grant on the basis of their Expected Family Contribution as calculated from FAFSA data, but meet the remaining Federal Pell Grant eligibility requirements.
 In order to qualify, students must have had a parent or guardian in the U.S. armed forces that died as a result of military service performed in Iraq or Afghanistan after the events of 9/11.
 The student must have been under 24 years old or enrolled in college at least part-time at the time of the parent or guardian's death.